Data protection declaration of the 11er Nahrungsmittel GmbH and the 11er corporate group

 Each Google AdWords client receives a different cookie.
 The cookies cannot be tracked via the websites of AdWords clients.
 The information gathered with the help of the conversion cookies is used to generate conversion statistics for AdWords clients who have decided on conversion tracking.
 The client learns the total number of users who have clicked their ad and have been forwarded to a page tagged with a conversion tracking tag.
 However, they do not receive any information that would allow them to identify the user personally.

-If you do not wish to take part in tracking, you can block its use by simply deactivating the Google conversion tracking cookie in the user settings of your Internet browser.
-You will then not be included in the conversion tracking statistics.
+If you no longer wish to participate in tracking, even though you have given your consent to this, you can also withdraw your consent by deactivating the Google Conversion Tracking cookie under user settings in your Internet browser.
+You will then no longer be included in the conversion tracking statistics.

 You can configure your browser so that you will be informed when cookies are set and to only allow cookies in individual cases, to reject the acceptance of cookies for certain cases or in general, or to activate the automatic deletion of cookies when you close your browser.
 If you deactivate cookies, the proper function of this website may be restricted.